Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

 To initialize your build environment, you need to run:

-    mkdir oe-qcom && cd oe-qcom
+    mkdir oe-rpb && cd oe-rpb
     repo init -u https://github.com/96boards/oe-rpb-manifest.git -b jethro
     repo sync
     source setup-environment [<build folder>]

 * after the command `repo sync` returns, all the OpenEmbedded recipes have been downloaded locally.
-* you will be prompted to choose the target machine, pick `dragonboard-410c`
+* you will be prompted to choose the target machine, pick `dragonboard-410c` or `hikey`
 * you will be prompted to choose the distro, for now, it is recommended to use 'rpb'
 * <build folder> is optional, if missing it will default to `build-$DISTRO`